 We have been closely monitoring the spread of the Coronavirus and governmental recommendations regarding how best to respond to this evolving public health concern.
-Because the health and safety of our clients and staff are of upmost importance, we have decided to transition primarily to telehealth services (using video conferencing so that you can see and hear your clinician) for the foreseeable future.
-Although most services are being offered through telehealth, some limited cases may be allowed for in-person appointments with prior approval of the clinic director.
+Although most services have resumed in person at this time, some limited cases may be allowed to occur via telehealth (using video conferencing so that you can see and hear your clinician) with approval from the clinic director.

 Therapy sessions and assessment services are currently available.
 If you are interested in assessment or psychotherapy services, please select the "Contact Us" link to the left on this page.
 Someone will contact you soon to discuss your telehealth options for services.

-If you are calling about one of the flyers or notices regarding the rural outreach telepsychology program and you feel you are eligible based on information provided, please mention this in your message.
+If you call about one of the flyers or notices regarding the rural outreach telepsychology program and you feel you are eligible based on information provided, please mention this in your message.

 Our priority at this time remains the continuity of care for our clients, training for our students, and the broader mental health and wellbeing of our community.